kawu/partage-twg/README.md

 #### Output representation

-You can retrieve the parsed (derived) trees instead of the selected supertags and dependency heads using the `-p` option:
+You can retrieve the parsed (derived) trees in addition to the selected supertags and dependency heads using the `-p` option:

     partage-twg astar -i test.tsv -p